How To Choose a Suitable AQL Level?

 The AQL, acronym for Acceptance Quality Limit or Acceptance Quality Levels in some quarters, is an international standard for the ascertainment of quality in any product being inspected.
 The AQL is defined as the least tolerable quality level of a product.
 That is, the highest number of defective units of the product, of which anything above will lead to the rejection of the entire batch of the product.

 Is it really necessary to set a suitable AQL for your production?
 Yes of course.
 Setting the right AQL for your production cannot be overemphasized.
 It helps you check and ensures the maintenance of the quality level of your products.
 Perfection is an abstract concept, especially in the line of production and manufacturing.
-Therefore, it is not expected that a manufacturer will deliver the good that is 100% without any form of defective.
+Therefore, a manufacturer will deliver the good that is 100% without any form of defective.
 It is thus the job of the AQL to control the number of defective units in every batch produced.

 1. How To Set a Suitable AQL Balance Between Acceptance And Refusal of Your Batch?

 As stated at the onset, AQLs are international standards for ensuring the quality of products from any manufacturer’s production line.
 The AQLs, however, vary from product to product.
 Various factors can cause this variation in AQL across products.
 These factors are what every manufacturer should consider in setting suitable AQLs for their production.